kyma-project/kyma/docs/compass/04-01-compass.md

 ![Kyma mode1](./assets/kyma-mode1.svg)

-This is a single-tenant mode which provides the complete cluster Kyma installation with all components, including Compass and Runtime Agent.
-In this mode, Runtime Agent is already connected to Compass and they both work in a single-tenant mode as well.
+This is a single-tenant mode which provides the complete cluster Kyma installation with all components, including Compass and the Runtime Agent.
+In this mode, the Runtime Agent is already connected to Compass and they both work in a single-tenant mode as well.
 Using this mode, you can register external Applications in Kyma.
 To enable it, follow the cluster Kyma installation using the [`installer-cr-cluster-with-compass.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-with-compass.yaml.tpl) configuration file.
 Before you start the installation, apply the following ConfigMap which enables the [API Packages](https://github.com/kyma-incubator/compass/blob/master/docs/compass/03-packages-api.md) functionality:

 ```yaml
 cat <<EOF | kubectl apply -f -